Omkar Speciality Chemicals Ltd leads gainers in 'B' group

-Tips Films Ltd, DC Infotech & Communication Ltd, Techindia Nirman Ltd and Gokul Agro Resources Ltd are among the other gainers in the BSE's 'B' group today, 20 October 2022.
+Tips Films Ltd, DC Infotech & Communication Ltd, Techindia Nirman Ltd and Jindal Worldwide Ltd are among the other gainers in the BSE's 'B' group today, 21 October 2022.

-Tips Films Ltd, DC Infotech & Communication Ltd, Techindia Nirman Ltd and Gokul Agro Resources Ltd are among the other gainers in the BSE's 'B' group today, 20 October 2022.
+Tips Films Ltd, DC Infotech & Communication Ltd, Techindia Nirman Ltd and Jindal Worldwide Ltd are among the other gainers in the BSE's 'B' group today, 21 October 2022.

-Omkar Speciality Chemicals Ltd spiked 20.00% to Rs 19.5 at 11:58 IST.
+Omkar Speciality Chemicals Ltd soared 20.00% to Rs 23.4 at 11:59 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 45418 shares were traded on the counter so far as against the average daily volumes of 10550 shares in the past one month.
+On the BSE, 6.85 lakh shares were traded on the counter so far as against the average daily volumes of 12459 shares in the past one month.

-Tips Films Ltd soared 20.00% to Rs 440.4.
+Tips Films Ltd spiked 19.99% to Rs 528.45.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 17466 shares were traded on the counter so far as against the average daily volumes of 11348 shares in the past one month.
+On the BSE, 61862 shares were traded on the counter so far as against the average daily volumes of 11923 shares in the past one month.

-Techindia Nirman Ltd rose 19.92% to Rs 11.92.
+Techindia Nirman Ltd spurt 19.97% to Rs 14.3.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 18096 shares were traded on the counter so far as against the average daily volumes of 12083 shares in the past one month.
+On the BSE, 27231 shares were traded on the counter so far as against the average daily volumes of 13774 shares in the past one month.

-Gokul Agro Resources Ltd advanced 17.32% to Rs 124.95.
+Jindal Worldwide Ltd gained 13.91% to Rs 283.4.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 2.92 lakh shares were traded on the counter so far as against the average daily volumes of 42482 shares in the past one month.
+On the BSE, 23258 shares were traded on the counter so far as against the average daily volumes of 6047 shares in the past one month.

 Powered by Capital Market - Live News